Chapter 336 — Title

 Lien of Carrier

-A carrier has a lien on the goods covered by a bill of lading for transportation charges, storage, and other charges. …
+A carrier has a lien on the goods covered by a bill of lading (or on the proceeds in its possession) for charges arising …

 336.7-308